j-jiseophan/gavis/README.md

 // Button.tsx

+import { useGavis } from "gavis";

 /*
   - The event context can be overriden by child <Gavis/> or 'log' function
   - Event {cateogry: "News", action:"click", label:"evening",
             data: { viewCount, commentCount }} is sent on click */